tenstorrent/benchmarking/CONTRIBUTING.md

 ### Code reviews

 - A PR must be opened for any code change with the following criteria:
-  - Be approved, by a maintaining team member and any codeowners whose modules are relevant for the PR.
+  - Be approved by a maintaining team member and any code owners whose modules are relevant for the PR.
   - Run pre-commit hooks.
-  - Pass automated github actions worksflow test
+  - Pass automated GitHub Actions workflow tests.
   - Pass any acceptance criteria mandated in the original issue.
-  - Pass any testing criteria mandated by codeowners whose modules are relevant for the PR.
+  - Pass any testing criteria mandated by code owners whose modules are relevant for the PR.

-or more information on the GitHub Actions and Pull Request Workflow, please see the [GitHub Actions and Pull Request Workflow section](#github-actions-and-pull-request-workflow) within the document.
+For more information on the GitHub Actions and Pull Request Workflow, please see the [GitHub Actions and Pull Request Workflow section](#github-actions-and-pull-request-workflow) within this document.

 ### GitHub Actions and Pull Request Workflow